hdeljah/Raspbian-SD-Card-Setup/README.md

 <br>
 <b>Create wpa_supplicant.conf file and ssh file<b><br><br>

-Its a good idea to create the wpa_supplicant file now so you can connect to wifi without a keyboard and monitor.
+<b>Its a good idea to create the wpa_supplicant file now so you can connect to wifi without a keyboard and monitor.
 Also, lets go ahead and enable SSH.<br><br>
 <b>Enable all interfaces and extend file system (camera,ssh,vnc,file extension,updates)<br><br>

 <b>Back-Up</b><br>